 Culture & Positive Regard Lab Members

-Mica Poerio is a second-year master’s student in the clinical psychology program at Teachers College.
-Originally from Atlanta, GA, Mica earned his BA in both English and Viola performance from Georgia State University.
-After earning his BA degrees, he earned his MM in viola performance from New York University.
+Mica Poerio is a recent graduate of the master’s in Psychology in Education program at Teachers College.
+Originally from Atlanta, GA, Mica earned his B.A. in both English and Viola performance from Georgia State University.
+After earning his B.A. degrees, he earned his MM in viola performance from New York University.
 Mica currently teaches violin and viola lessons in Manhattan and considers his past and present teaching experience as the main informant of his interest in human development as well as positive regard and its role in the therapeutic dyad.
+Currently, Mica works as a research assistant for Talkspace, an online psychotherapy provider, and conducts research in other labs.